brettz9/webappfind/README-old.md

 WebAppFind (see other todo in this README about this possibility).
 Also right-click to add text or URL contents as itself a context menu script.
-Ensure add-ons support file: and native paths to: open folder on desktop, open folder in Firefox file browser, execute on desktop, execute with web app
+Ensure add-ons support file: and native paths to: open folder on desktop, open folder in the browser's file browser, execute on desktop, execute with web app
 1. Write utility code
     1. Leverage `method:'local'` property of API distinguishing